GForrow/PlantDiary/README.md

 * User stories and use cases needed to complete the project.
 * A relational database use for persistent data storage, with at least 2 tables.
 * Clear documentation.
-* A functional CRUD application created in Python, following best practices and design principles, which meets requiorements set out on project management tool.
+* A functional CRUD application created in Python, following best practices and design principles, which meets requirements set out on project management tool.
 * A functioning front-end website and integrated API's, using Flask.
 * Code fullt integrated into a Version Control System using Feature-Branch model, subsequently built through a